 Sheriff’s office loses accreditation after Parkland shooting

 FORT LAUDERDALE, Fla.
-(AP) — A Florida sheriff’s office has lost its law enforcement accreditation following criticism over its handling of fatal shootings at a high school and airport.
+(AP) — Florida’s largest sheriff’s office has lost its law enforcement accreditation after criticism over its handling of fatal shootings at a high school and airport.

-The Commission for Florida Law Enforcement Accreditation voted 13-0 last week to not renew the Broward Sheriff’s Office’s accreditation.
-Commission members include law enforcement and other local officials from around Florida.
-As reasons for the decision, they cited the agency’s handling of last year’s Parkland shooting and a 2017 shooting at Fort Lauderdale-Hollywood International Airport.
+The Commission for Florida Law Enforcement Accreditation voted 13-0 last week not to renew the Broward Sheriff’s Office’s accreditation.
+Commission members include law enforcement and other local officials from across Florida.